y-xinyi/y-xinyi.github.io/_pages/cv.md

 Education
 ======
-* "M.A. in East Asian Languages and Civilizations, University of Pennsylvania, 2025 (Expected)"
+* M.A. in East Asian Languages and Civilizations, University of Pennsylvania, 2025 (Expected)
 * B.A. in Art History, Music, and French, University of Hong Kong, 2023

 Work experience